abhishekarya1/DSA-2k23/heaps.md

 right(i) = heapArr[(2 * i) + 2]
 ```

+### Two Equivalent Kinds of Heapify
+- Sift Up / Bubble Up / Bottom Up - used in `insertion`
+- Sift Down / Bubble Down / Top Down - used in `deletion`

+Both are equivalent and have TC = `O(n log n)`

 Upon insertion, new node is inserted at the end of CBT.
-Travel upwards to verify if heap property is satisfied for each parent node, otherwise swap to make it so
+Travel upwards (**Sift Up**) to verify if heap property is satisfied for each parent node, otherwise swap to make it so
 ```cpp
 // min-heap - satisfy heap property recursively at i while (i != 0 && heapArr[parent(i)] > heapArr[i]){